Bewerken

 Deploy Active Directory Federation Services in Azure

 Active Directory Federation Services (AD FS) provides simplified, secured identity federation and web single sign-on (SSO) capabilities.
-Federation with Microsoft Entra ID or Microsoft 365 lets users authenticate using on-premises credentials and access all cloud resources.
-As a result, it becomes important to have a highly available AD FS infrastructure to ensure access to resources both on-premises and in the cloud.
+Users federated with Microsoft Entra ID or Microsoft 365 can authenticate using on-premises credentials to access all cloud resources.
+As a result, your deployment must have a highly available AD FS infrastructure to ensure access to resources both on-premises and in the cloud.

-Deploying AD FS in Azure can help achieve the high availability required with minimal efforts.
+Deploying AD FS in Azure can help achieve high availability without too much effort.
 There are several advantages of deploying AD FS in Azure:

-• High Availability - With the power of Azure availability sets, you ensure a highly available infrastructure.
+• The power of Azure availability sets gives you a highly available infrastructure.

-• Cross-Geo Redundancy – With Azure geo redundancy, you can be assured that your infrastructure is highly available across the globe.
+• Azure geo redundancy ensures your infrastructure is highly available across the globe.

 Design principles

-This diagram shows the recommended basic topology to start deploying your AD FS infrastructure in Azure.
+The following diagram shows the recommended basic topology for deploying AD FS infrastructure in Azure.

-• WAP server – It's necessary to deploy web application proxy servers so that users can reach the AD FS when they aren't on the company network.
+• You must deploy web application proxy (WAP) servers so that users can reach the AD FS when they aren't on the company network.

-• DMZ: The web application proxy servers are placed in the DMZ and only TCP/443 access is allowed between the DMZ and the internal subnet.
+• You should set up the web application proxy servers in the demilitarized zone (DMZ) and only allow TCP/443 access between the DMZ and internal subnet.

-• Network segregation: Web application proxy servers should be deployed in a separate DMZ network.
+• You should deploy web application proxy servers in a separate DMZ network.
 You can divide one virtual network into two subnets and then deploy the web application proxy servers in an isolated subnet.
 You can configure the network security group settings for each subnet and allow only required communication between the two subnets.
-More details are given per the following deployment scenario.

 Deploy the network